 There are three such fundamental constituents of the individual body — and the world around us — with each made up of a different combination of the five great elements: ether, air, fire, water, and earth.
 Pitta dosha is made of fire and water, and Kapha dosha is made of earth and water.
 Vata dosha is made of ether and air, and this is the dosha most commonly involved with lower back pain.

 The following solutions reduce vata dosha, and thereby work wonders in reducing pain, particularly lower back pain.
 Here they are:

 1. Stay warm.

 One of the main qualities of vata dosha is that it's cold.
 That's why, whenever I used to wander around in the cold outdoors while growing up in Ohio, I used to notice that my pain would increase immediately, though I could not connect this cause of coldness and its effect of pain at that time.
+Because Vata is cold, the cold weather in Ohio increased the Vata in my body, resulting in an increase in lower back pain.
 You know how we always want to be warmly tucked away in our bed whenever we feel ill?
 An important part of this picture of comfort is the warmth factor, which also applies to pain relief.

 2. Reduce your intake of very pungent spices.

 Consuming extremely pungent spices in your food, such as red and green chilies and wasabi, can have a very drying effect on the body.
 Because dryness is another one of the main qualities of vata dosha, it gets increased with drying substances, and this can lead to constipation, as well as lower back pain due to stasis of the stools.